-5) a transport mode to identitfy the transport mode for the matching traffic when the steering functionality is MPQUIC functionality.
+5) a transport mode to identify the transport mode for the matching traffic when the steering functionality is MPQUIC functionality.

 NOTE 5: If the steering functionality is not MPQUIC functionality, the transport mode is not provided.

 The UE and the UPF use the provided threshold values on both 3GPP access and non-3GPP access as follows: